We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 7. Celebrate Their Achievements

 Celebrating your little one’s achievements is a powerful way to reinforce their efforts and encourage a continued interest in gardening.
 Acknowledging milestones such as sprouting seeds, the appearance of the first flowers or the harvest of fruit and vegetables helps children see the results of their hard work.
-These celebrations can be simple yet meaningful, such as taking photos of their progress, creating a scrapbook of their gardening journey or even having a small garden party to share their successes with friends and family.
+You could even have a small garden party to share their successes with friends and family.

-Not everything will go perfectly so expect some imperfections along the way.
+Not everything will go perfectly, so expect some issues along the way.
 Plants may not grow as expected, and that’s okay.
 Use these moments as learning opportunities.

 Pay attention to what aspects of gardening your child enjoys the most.
-Whether it’s watering, planting, harvesting or even labeling plants, tailor activities to their interests to keep them engaged.
+Whether it’s watering, planting, harvesting or even labeling plants, tailor gardening activities with kids to whatever interests them most.

 Above all, make sure that gardening is a fun and enjoyable experience.
 Celebrate successes, laugh at mistakes and enjoy the quality time spent together.